AdelleKing/Tribe/README.md

 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Accessibility
+I wanted to ensure the site supported all visitors, I included the following in my code to ensure this:

+* All images contained an alt tag
+* All images were converted into WEBP, a reduced file size to support the load time of images
+* The site is responsive to different screen sizes
+* I used semantic elements throughout the design

 ### ***Known Bugs***